Assaria, nine years old, must have surgery quickly for severe burns to her legs & lower back.

 The region here is economically impoverished.

 The inhabitants of this very rural area of East Sumba are all farmers and consume the fruits of their harvest.
-The houses have no access to electricity or clean water (this is changing thanks to Fair Future and the Water Connections project), and it isn’t easy to eat because there is not enough for everyone.
+The houses have no access to electricity or clean water (this is changing thanks to Fair Future) and it isn’t easy to eat because there is not enough for everyone.
 Showering once a week is typical for villagers and other rural dwellers in East Sumba.

 Together we can do it for him.
 Okay?